Zir0-93/zir0-93.github.io/_posts/2017-07-25-API_Tables.md

 ![swagger example](/images/petstorev2.png)

 The image above depicts Swagger UI documentation for a sample pet resource.
-As an API specification grows in complexity, I find it increasingly difficult to answer the following questions using the aformentioned format.
+As an API specification grows in complexity, I find it increasingly difficult to answer the following questions using the aformentioned format:

-**What are all the resources that this API exposes?
+**1. What are all the resources that this API exposes?**

-**What operations are available on key resources?**
+**2. What operations are available on key resources?**

 Its easy to see why these problems exist.
 Even with tags, an API specification with many endpoints will take a long time to navigate.
 As a result, determining basic information about an API such as what resources are available requires